 Senate rejects effort to block arms sales over Trump’s dealings with Qatar and UAE

-- Senate Republicans have blocked an effort by Democrats to temporarily stop arms sales to Qatar and the United Arab Emirates, linked to President Donald Trump’s dealings in the region.
+- Senate Republicans have blocked an effort by Democrats to temporarily stop arms sales to Qatar and the United Arab Emirates due to President Donald Trump’s dealings in the region.

-- Democrats protested, mentioning Qatar’s $400 million plane donation and a $2 billion investment by a UAE company linked to Trump.
+- Democrats protested Qatar’s $400 million donation for Air Force One and a $2 billion investment by a UAE-backed company linked to Trump.

 62 Articles